List of Mr. Men: Mr. Uppity

 Mr. Uppity is the 11th book in the Mr. Men series by Roger Hargreaves.
 Mr. Uppity lives in Bigtown and he is very rich.
 He is rude to everybody (who call him Miserable old Uppity) until one day he meets a goblin.
 When he is rude to the goblin, the goblin shrinks Mr. Uppity so he can fit into a hole in a tree, and they enter the tree to meet the King of the Goblins.
 The goblin agrees to shrink Mr. Uppity if he is rude to somebody.
-This happens, until Mr. Uppity is nice.
+This happens until Mr. Uppity is nice.
 In the end, he's still rich, but now he's very popular.
 He most frequently uses the words, "Please" and "Thank you."
 At the end of the book, Hargreaves tells the readers: "Thank you for reading this story, and if you're ever thinking about being rude to somebody, please keep a sharp lookout for goblins."

 Mr. Uppity appears under the titles Monsieur Malpoli (French), Don Señorito (Spanish), Mr. Ffroenuchel (Welsh), Unser Herr Hochnase (German), 傲慢先生 (Taiwan), 거만씨 (Korean), Ο Κύριος Ακατάδεχτος (Greek), Meneertje Onbeleefd (Dutch), Senhor Malcriado (Portuguese), Fætter Storsnude (Danish).

 In 2021, his name changed to Mr. Snooty.

 His original name can be found in several other places.

 He is only purple in "Mr. Perfect."

 W

 Mr. Walk

 Mr. Walk is one of four characters created for the "A Walk in Fashion" collab created by Michael Lau.
 Mr. Walk is the face character of the Fashion Walk campaign alongside Little Miss Fashion, forming "Fashion Walk" together.

 Michael Lau's other creations are his brand character Mr. GUMGUMGUM and his self-insert Mr. ML.

 Mr. Walk has a loud semi-asymmetrical design with mix-match attire.
 His round-corner brick body is shaped like the letter "F" for Fashion.
 His left side can be interpreted in two different ways: he just happens to have a strangely shaped left cheek for that asymmetrical look, and as his mouth ends on the corner of his face, it might be a "Cheated Angle" in which his left side shows a protruding nose and chin.

-Mr. Walk's main body colour is a shade of blue, his right side has stripes (purple on the body, orange on the arm), and his left side has polkadots (orange on the body, purple on the arm).
+Mr. Walk's main body colour is a shade of blue, his right side has stripes (purple on the body, orange on the arm), and his left side has polka dots (orange on the body, purple on the arm).
 His hat covers his entire scalp (similar to Mr. Muddle) and is half a brown Buffalo hat and red cap with a singular turquoise zigzag pattern.
 He wears two different shoes: his right leg has a green oxford shoe and his left leg has a white sports shoe, with a pulled-up pink sock.

 On his left arm, Mr. Walk wears a glimmering golden watch.
 Michael Lau gave him this likely due to his beliefs in how Fashion Trends work in Hong Kong, as well as the whole Hong Kong mindset.